frederikschubertflex/workmux/README.md

 - `-a, --agent <name>`: The agent(s) to use for the worktree(s).
 Can be specified multiple times to generate a worktree for each agent.
 Overrides the `agent` from your config file.
+- `-W, --wait`: Block until the created tmux window is closed.
+Useful for scripting when you want to wait for an agent to complete its work.
+The agent can signal completion by running `workmux remove --keep-branch`.

 #### Skip options